In WordFly you can browse to a list file (CSV, pipe-delimited, or tab-delimited file) on your desktop and import it.

 Import your subscribers from a CSV file by following these steps.

 What to expect when importing from a CSV file:

 - If you‘re on a PC, the CSV format should be saved as MS-DOS

 - If you’re on a Mac, the CSV format should be saved as Windows Comma Separated

-- If your file containers accented characters, the CSV format should be saved as UTF-8 (Comma delimited).
+- If your file contains accented characters, the CSV format should be saved as UTF-8 (Comma delimited).
 The most common accents are the acute (é), grave (è), circumflex (â, î or ô), tilde (ñ), umlaut and dieresis (ü or ï – the same symbol is used for two different purposes), and cedilla (ç).

 - Your CSV file name should not contain any spaces or special characters.

 - Your CSV column names should not contain any forward (/) or back (\) slashes or quotation ("") marks.